Aspine/aspine/README.md

 * Make sure that you have installed [node.js](https://nodejs.org/), npm, and [redis](https://redis.io/).
   * On GNU+Linux, you should be able to find both of these in your package manager (e.g. `apt`/`dpkg`, `yum`/`dnf`, `zypper`, `pacman`). npm may be in a separate package from node.js.
   * On macOS, node.js (including npm) and redis are available on [Homebrew](https://brew.sh/), as [`node`](https://formulae.brew.sh/formula/node) and [`redis`](https://formulae.brew.sh/formula/redis) respectively.
+You can run the script `install.sh` to install these dependencies.
   * On Windows:
-    1. First install the [Chocolatey](https://chocolatey.org/) package manager using the installation instructions on [their website](https://chocolatey.org/) (access to an administrator account is required).
-    1. Then, open a new administrative command prompt window (open the Start menu, type `cmd`, and press Ctrl+Shift+Enter), and type these commands:
-      ```
-      choco install nodejs
-      choco install redis-64
-      ```
-    * Please note that this procedure will only work on 64-bit versions of Windows 7, 8, 8.1, or 10 (most computers since around 2012).
-If you are unsure, please follow the instructions in this article: <https://www.howtogeek.com/howto/21726/how-do-i-know-if-im-running-32-bit-or-64-bit-windows-answers/>
+    1. Open the Start menu or Start screen.
+This is typically done by moving your mouse pointer to the lower left-hand corner of your screen and clicking.
+    1. Type `cmd` and press `CTRL`+`SHIFT`+`ENTER`.
+    1. Agree to any prompts asking for authorization of administrative action, providing passwords as necessary.
+    1. Type `cd`, followed by a space, followed by the full path (enclosed in double quotes) to the directory (folder) in which you have cloned or downloaded the Aspine repository, and press `ENTER` on your keyboard.
+    1. Type `install1.bat` and press `ENTER`, and follow the on-screen prompts.
-* Open a terminal or command prompt, navigate to the directory in which you cloned the Aspine git repository, and run `npm install` to install the required dependencies.
+* Open a new terminal or command prompt, navigate to the directory in which you cloned the Aspine git repository, and run `npm install` to install the remaining dependencies.
 * Open another terminal or command prompt, navigate to that same directory, and run `redis-server redis.conf`.
-If you are on Windows, you may need to create a directory called `db` for Redis to work properly.
 * In the other terminal or command prompt, run `node ./serve.js insecure`, or `node ./serve.js insecure fake` to use the `sample.json` file instead of pulling from Aspen (for faster testing).

-These instructions have only been tested on GNU+Linux and Windows.
-You might need to change your `PATH` on Windows if you get an error saying that `node` is not found after installing node.js.

 ## Authors